MDSC By-Laws as of September 15, 2022

 Article 9 – Amendment of Bylaws

 9.1.
-The Bylaws of MDSC may be amended at any annual membership meeting by a two-thirds vote of those present and voting.
+The Bylaws of MDSC may be amended at any annual membership meeting by a two-thirds (⅔) vote of regular members present and voting.

 9.2.
-Any proposed amendment to the bylaws shall be submitted to the President, in writing, at least one (1) month prior to the meeting in which it will be considered, debated, and voted on.
+Any proposed amendment to the bylaws shall be submitted to the President, in writing, at least sixty (60) days prior to the meeting.

 9.3.
 An amendment to the bylaws goes into effect immediately upon its adoption unless the amendment specifies otherwise.